coastalcph/seq2sparql/README.md

 MCWQ's details and generation method is described in the paper.

+## Trainig T5/mT5 models
+To replicate the results reported in the paper:

+For training and evaluating T5, please refer to `hf/run_t5.sh`;

+For training and evaluating mT5, please refer to `hf/run_mt5.sh`;

+For evaluating zero-shot cross-lingual transfer of mT5, please refer to `hf/pred_eval_mt5_zero_shot.sh`.

+We are working on releasing the checkpoints on HuggingFace soon.

 Below show the results of monolingual and cross-lingual experiments on MCWQ.

 ## Experiment Results